11+ Best Animation Software of 2024 (Free, 2D, and 3D)

 - In-built accelerated modeling workflows

-- Paint effect feature that allows you to make 3D shapes by freehand drawing
+- Paint effect feature that allows you to make 3D shapes by freehand drawing tools and drawing software

 - Free-form approach to 3D modeling that allows you to add as many layers as you want